SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 @anyvm @anyvm deny
 {% endraw %}```
-{: .line-numbers }

-If you have multiple USB qubes, perhaps with different USB controllers assigned to each one, you might create copies of line 1 and modify accordingly.
+If you have multiple USB qubes, perhaps with different USB controllers assigned to each one, you might create copies of the first line and modify accordingly.
-Line 3 prevents all other (non-USB) qubes from triggering this Qrexec call.
+The last line prevents all other (non-USB) qubes from triggering this Qrexec call.

-This file should under under `/etc/qubes-rpc/policy`, and must have the same name as the service file.
+This file should exist under `/etc/qubes-rpc/policy`, and must have the same name as the service file.
 I used `/etc/qubes-rpc/policy/custom.USBDeviceAttach`, for instance.

-The `ask` in line 1 could be changed to `allow` to skip the $\DomZ$ prompt, and allow all requests from $\sysusb$, but beware that this is a significant security risk.
+The `ask` in the first line could be changed to `allow` to skip the $\DomZ$ prompt, and allow all requests from $\sysusb$, but beware that this is a significant security risk.
 A compromised $\sysusb$ may request $\DomZ$